KevinDahlberg/log_my_run_app/README.md

     - [x] connect JS to Server side
     - [x] Set up session to work with current material.
     - [x] debug and make sure user authentication works.
+    - [x] Delete and Update Statements.

+    * Dropdown menus, calendar, and notes for inputting a run
+      - [ ] Way to select date
+      - [ ] Dropdown menu to select distances
+      - [ ] dropdown menu for time
+      - [ ] Add notes functionality

   * Homepage that displays the information from the Database and shows the weekly, monthly, and yearly summary
     - [ ] Make sure flow is set up correctly, and that all the views are set up with ways to navigate